What Is PMP Certification, What Is It for & How Can You Get It in 2024?

 Whether you take a preparatory course or self-study, you’ll need to be ready for the PMP exam content.
 We list the three main exam categories and what they cover below.

-• Process — 50% of the exam: The process portion covers executing urgent projects, communication management, risk management, stakeholder engagement, planning and managing budgets and resources, and quality of deliverables.
-Other areas include project scopes, procurement, establishing structures and more.
+- Process — 50% of the exam: The process portion covers executing urgent projects, communication management, risk management, stakeholder engagement, planning and managing budgets and resources, and quality of deliverables.
+Other areas include project scopes, procurement and documents, establishing structures and more.

 To pass the exam, you’ll need to use your knowledge of project management and remember what you learned from the CAPM course or the PMP preparatory course (if you took it).
 You’ll also need to use the knowledge you learned from study materials like the PMI’s Project Management Book of Knowledge (PMBOK).